Dark Stars and Gravitational Waves: Topical Review: Mimickers of black holes and neutron stars

 We now consider the cases of black-hole mimickers around the upper mass gap, i.e., $50$ to $150 M_{\odot}$.
 We show the Mass-Radius and TLN-Mass relations in Fig. \ref{fig:mass_radius_upper} and Fig. \ref{fig:L_mass_upper}, respectively, in the range of the upper mass gap.
 The corresponding range of the EoS parameter $\cal B$ is also shown in Table \ref{tab:B_parameter_upper}.

 As expected, we find that the boson stars can be the black-hole mimickers in the upper mass gap by choosing the proper EoS parameter $\cal B$.
-Thus, they can be the candidates to explain the GW events in the upper mass gap as the black-hole mimicker, such as the primary mass $95.3^{+28.7}_{-18.9}$ $M_{\odot}$ of GW190521 \cite{190521}.
-All four EoS could reach this mass, with TLN as low as 100 to 300.
-This makes them nice black-hole mimickers because they are indistinguishable from black holes, considering their low TLN and little interaction with EM signals.
+Thus, they can be the candidates to explain the GW events in the upper mass gap as the black-hole mimicker, { such as the primary mass of GW190521, which is estimated to be $85.3^{+21}_{-14}$ $M_{\odot}$ with the final mass of merger to be $142^{+28}_{-16}$ $M_{\odot}$ \cite{190521}. } All four EoS could reach this primary mass, with TLN as low as 100 to 300.
+This makes them nice black-hole mimickers because they are indistinguishable from BH, considering their low TLN and little interaction with EM signals. {There are alternative proposals for explaining GW190521 as the BH mimickers based on different boson star models, e.g., in \cite{CalderonBustillo:2020fyi}, it is interpreted as the head-on collision of vector boson (Proca) stars; see also \cite{CalderonBustillo:2022cja}.}

-Besides, many other events contain stars in the upper mass gap, like GW190403$\_$051519 with an $88.0^{+28.2}_{-32.9}$ $M_{\odot}$ primary star, GW190426$\_$190642 with a $106.9^{+41.6}_{-25.2}$ $M_{\odot}$ primary star and a $76.6^{+26.2}_{-33.6}$ $M_{\odot}$ secondary star, GW190929$\_$012149 with an $80.8^{+33.0}_{-33.2}$ $M_{\odot}$ primary star, and GW200220$\_$061928 with an $86^{+38}_{-22}$ $M_{\odot}$ primary star, etc. Therefore, upper-gap GW events are not rare.
-Of course, these gap events could be either primary objects or secondary ones by merging primary compact objects.
-However, the latter possibility should be far less than the former one, which can be identified as the primary black-hole mimickers.
+Besides, many other events contain stars in the upper mass gap, like GW190403$\_$051519 with an $88.0^{+28.2}_{-32.9}$ $M_{\odot}$ primary star, GW190426$\_$190642 with a $106.9^{+41.6}_{-25.2}$ $M_{\odot}$ primary star and a $76.6^{+26.2}_{-33.6}$ $M_{\odot}$ secondary star, GW190929$\_$012149 with an $80.8^{+33.0}_{-33.2}$ $M_{\odot}$ primary star, and GW200220$\_$061928 with an $86^{+38}_{-22}$ $M_{\odot}$ primary star, etc. {It seems that upper-mass-gap GW events are not rare.
+However, we shall emphasize that none of the above events have enough significance to be included in the LVK's testing GR analysis.
+Despite that, we may expect similar mass-gap events to occur in the next-generation GW detector.} Of course, these mass-gap events could be either primary or secondary objects by merging primary compact objects.
+However, the latter possibility should be far less than the former one, {because most mergers do not have their final masses in the upper mass gap.
+Moreover, there are ways to distinguish the secondary from the primary objects, notably by the larger spin of the secondary from the orbital angular momentum before the merger.}

-Also, note that using the same EoS with fixed parameter $\cal B$ cannot simultaneously explain the lower and upper mass gap events.
+Also, note that using the same EoS with fixed parameter $\cal B$ cannot explain the lower and upper mass gap events simultaneously.
 To do the job, at least two different SIDMs with quite different $\cal B$.
 Despite that, the SIDM is still the most simple and natural to yield the black-hole mimickers for the gap events.
-After introducing the data analysis methodology in the next section, we will present some posteriors of GW190521 and GW190814 to fit the models of black hole mimickers.
+After introducing the data analysis methodology in the next section, we will present some posteriors of GW190521 and GW190814 to fit the models of BH mimickers.